drshahizan/special-topic-data-engineering/assignment/data-scraping/submission/part1/Gadgeteen/report.md

 Overall, this code imports several essential libraries for working with data in Python and specifically with MongoDB, which is a popular database for storing and managing data in web applications.

-### a.
+### b.
 Identifying the website or web page to be scraped.

 ```python
 api_key = ""